-C:\repositories\edge80\local-repositories
+/var/repositories/edge85/local-repositories C:\repositories\edge85\local-repositories h.
+Click Next.

-5) Click OK.
+- 5) Click OK.

 - d.
 Click Apply.

 - e.
 Click OK.

 - f.
 Click Install.
 If you are prompted to authenticate, use the IBM ID and password that you registered with on the program's web site.
 Installation Manager will search the defined repositories for available packages.

-g.
+- g.
 Select IBM Websphere Edge Components: Load Balancer for IPv4 and IPv6 and the most recent version number.

-Note: If you already installed the product using Installation Manager, Installation Manager will display a message that you are not allowed to install more than one instance in a system.
+Note: If you already installed the product using Installation Manager, Installation Manager displays a message that you are not allowed to install more than one instance in a system.
 You cannot collocate two versions of Load Balancer.